AndrewSamaha/MLRacer/README.md

 1. Planning
 1. Control

-This project focuses on the first problem, perception.
+Work by Behl has shown that simple (alghorithmic as opposed to deep-learning) approaches to control can produce AI drivers as good as the best human drivers once perception has been solved.
+Therefore, this project focuses on perception.
 That is given a driver's point-of-view, can a model be trained to identify the vehicles position, speed, and trajectory on the road?

 # Iteration
 ## Baseline